dushankw/minimal-fedora-hypervisor/setup-libvirtd.md

 It is assumed we are using NetworkManager

-Libvirtd will configure a default NAT network, however my preference is to explicitly define and control networks on my system
+Libvirtd will configure a default NAT network, however my preference is to explicitly define and control networks on my system (and the default network will manipulate iptables without your permission)

 ##### Disable the default network, create a bridge and enable packet forwarding